 scalar and vector forms of Biot-Savart law

-Here are the scalar and vector forms of Biot-Savart law.
+Here are the scalar and vector forms of the Biot-Savart law.

-The direction of dB is perpendicular to the plane containing current element Idl and r (i.e plane of the paper) and acts inwards.
-The unit of magnetic induction is tesla (or) weber m-2.
+The direction of dB is perpendicular to the plane containing the current element Idl and r (i.e. plane of the paper) and acts inwards.
+The unit of magnetic induction is tesla (or) Weber m-2.

 [ Also read Ampere’s Circuital Law – formula, derivation]